When a Stranger Babysits: "Emelie" just as shocking as it thinks it is

 The screams come from inside the house in “Emelie,” a babysitter-from-Hell indie that works the nerves by exploiting the idea of entrusting your children’s lives to a stranger for one night.
 Making his narrative feature debut, director Michael Thelin rocks the audience so skillfully that it won’t matter if one has seen “The Hand That Rocks the Cradle” and the like.
 It is disturbing and often difficult to watch, and with such dark subject matter involving children in peril, the film probably won’t sit well for parents, but it’s rare when a film is as shocking as the filmmakers think.
 Troubling but still low-key, “Emelie” envelops you in its rattling embrace.

 When their babysitter cancels at the last minute, parents Dan (Chris Beetem) and Joyce Thompson (Susan Pourfar) turn to a new sitter named Anna (Sarah Bolger).
 Before making it out to their anniversary dinner, they feel their three children are in safe hands with the (seemingly) sweet-as-pie Anna.
-Sally (Carly Adams) and little Christopher (Thomas Bair) take to her, while it takes a little bit for the eldest, 11-year-old Jacob (Joshua Rush), to come around.
+9-year-old Sally (Carly Adams) and 4-year-old Christopher (Thomas Bair) take to her, while it takes a little bit for the eldest, 11-year-old Jacob (Joshua Rush), to come around.
 Anna is loose on rules, letting the kids eat as much sugar as they want before her babysitting takes a sadistic turn.
 She shows favoritism to one of the children.
 She inappropriately asks Jacob to fetch her a tampon while she’s on the toilet.
 She implements a movie night for her charges when she finds their parents’ sex tape.
 Will Jacob learn Anna’s true identity and agenda before she takes anything to hurt them?

 The film opens to a placid sight cut from any mundane fall day as a girl walks home and boys kick around a soccer ball in a field.
 Then, as if we are eavesdropping from the bushes, a kidnapping occurring in broad daylight sets the mood.
 Unfolding at a tense hum, “Emelie” is a slow-burn 80 minutes that never stretches itself thin but keeps mounting the suspense.
 Working from a screenplay by Rich Herbeck, the film gives just enough information.
 We have an inkling that “Anna” is up to no good—when Dan pulls into a driveway to pick the sitter up, she quickly rubs a drop of blood off the toe of her sneaker—but the film knows just when to show its hand without being too soon or too late.
 When the babysitter does reveal her sinister (and plausible) agenda, it is through her own bedtime story about a “cracked” young mother and her “cubby.”
 Also, the film doesn’t lose track of the parents, who are being watched by someone outside the restaurant.